dendronhq/handbook/handbook/handbook.people.onboarding.checklist.md

 #### 1Password

-1. [ ] :red_circle: Install 1Password.
-Dendron provides all team members with an account to 1Password.
-Some teams use 1Password for shared notes and some shared accounts.
-1Password is available as a standalone application for macOS, and as a browser extension and CLI tool for Linux.
+1. [ ] :red_circle: Install rpass.
+Dendron provides all team members with an account to rpass to help manage work credentials.

-   1. [ ] The 1Password invitation email will be in your Dendron email inbox, please search for it and accept the invitation.
-   1. [ ] Install the 1Password app or browser extension on your computer, and link it to your team (GitLab company) account, as described on the [security practices page](https://about.gitlab.com/handbook/security/#adding-the-gitlab-team-to-a-1password-app).
-Please let People Experience or your manager know if you need any assistance.
-   1. [ ] Read 1Password's [getting started guides](https://support.1password.com/explore/extension/) and the [Mac app's guide](https://support.1password.com/getting-started-mac/) to understand its functionality.
-   1. [ ] Before saving passwords in 1Password, understand why some will be in 1Password remember to save your passwords in your [_Private_ vault](https://support.1password.com/1password-com-items/) (only accessible to you) rather than the team vault (accessible to others at Dendron).
+   - [ ] Detailed instructions TBD.

    #### 2FA (Two-Factor Authentication)

 1. [ ] Dendron requires you to enable 2FA (2-Step Verification, also known as two-factor authentication), because it adds an extra layer of security to your account.
-You sign in with something you know (your password) and something you have (a code you can copy from your Virtual Multi-Factor authentication Device, like FreeOTP, 1Password or Google Authenticator).
+You sign in with something you know (your password) and something you have (a code you can copy from your Virtual Multi-Factor authentication Device, like [Authy](https://authy.com), FreeOTP, or Google Authenticator).
 Please make sure that time is set automatically on your device (ie. on Android: "Settings" > "Date & Time" > "Set automatically").
 If you have problems with 2FA just let the team know!
 We can disable it for you to then set it up again.
 Reach out proactively if you're struggling - it's better than getting locked out and needing to wait for IT Ops to help you get back online.
 1. [ ] :red_circle: Do the next 3 steps Today.
 Actually -- why not RIGHT NOW.
 This absolutely must be done within a week or you will be locked out and need to wait for an admin to get around to helping you get reconnected.
    1. [ ] :red_circle: Enable 2FA on your Dendron email account (Gmail/GSuite) (this should have been an option to do when you first received the invitation to the account).
    1. [ ] :red_circle: Enable [two-factor authentication](https://docs.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication) on your Github account.